3tty0n/watchtex/README.md

 # watchtex

-_watchtex_ is an auto compile tool for latex.
+_watchtex_ is an auto compile tool for LaTeX.

 ## Dependency